 One sign that God is calling you is when you continue to trust Him in the face of hardships and feel that indescribable calm.
 You will not be moved as long as you continue to do as God commands and put your faith in His protection and provision.

-Receives Support From Others
+Receiving Support From Others

 The affirmation of your calling by those around you indicates that you are on God’s agenda.
 You might receive encouragement from someone who knows you well, such as a good friend, parent, or spiritual guide, to follow what you sense to be God’s call.
 They probably think you are the right person for that mission since they can tell you are qualified.
 Just as you were chosen to be one hope when you were called, there is one body and one Spirit.

 For instance, you might have mentioned to a close friend that you believe God is calling you to serve him.
 They can answer by saying that they have always known you to be a capable servant of God.
 They would undoubtedly promise you their support as you move on as well.
-The affirmation can be God’s method of boosting your confidence.
+An affirmation can be God’s method of boosting your confidence.

 4 Ways To Know If You’ve Been Called By God